swarm64/tpc-toolkit/README.md

         --dsn postgresql://postgres@localhost/<target-db> \
         --benchmark <tpch|tpcds|ssb>

-This runs the benchmark without any query runtime restriction.
-Ideally, use the `--timeout` parameter to limit query runtime.
-Queries might otherwise run for several hours or longer.
+This runs the benchmark with a 15 minute per query runtime restriction.
+You can use the `--timeout` parameter to adjust this limit.

 ### Required Parameters